The Real Cost of Manual Lead Enrichment (And How to Automate It in 2 Weeks)

 Days 1-2: Define what you actually need enriched.
 Most teams over-scope initially.
 Start with the fields that genuinely impact your process: company size, industry, title standardization, direct phone numbers.
 You can always add more later.

 Days 3-4: Select and configure your enrichment source.
 Start with Apollo's free tier or Clay's starter plan to test before committing.
 Both integrate directly with major CRMs without custom development.
+For SMBs processing 200-500 leads monthly, consider our lead qualification automation solution that includes enrichment, scoring, and routing in one workflow.

 Days 5-7: Map fields and test data flow.
 This is where most implementations stall.
 Your enrichment tool's field names won't match your CRM's field names.
 Build the mapping document, test with 50-100 records, and validate accuracy before proceeding.